FarronF/limerick-council-meetings/meetings/2022/12/13-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 8th November 2022.md

 (a) Circulated, report of the Head of Property and Community Facilities dated 25th

-October, 2022 setting out proposals to dispose of derelict property on Lower Main--- 2
+October, 2022 setting out proposals to dispose of derelict property on Lower Main
+---
+2

 Street, Rathkeale, Co.
 Limerick and the intention to bring to Full Council for